 21. Search for signs for local events—and then attend one.
 Is there a nearby carnival, pancake breakfast, or farmers market?
 Find one that best suits your interests, and then interact with the area’s residents.

 22. Stay overnight at a fancy-ish hotel whenever you get tired.
 Use the One Night app to find something swanky last minute.

 23. Download the Glympse app.
 Now your parents or significant other can see where you are without your having to constantly check in.

 24. Give yourself a pedicure.
 Then hang your feet out the open window a bit to let them dry.
 Freedom!

-Be sure to read about 37 things to do on a Sunday night when you’re bored.
+Be sure to read about 50 things to do on a Sunday night to start the week off right.
 What are your favorite things to do on road trips to keep busy?
 Tell us in the comments!